Student Leadership Conference

-The Student Leadership Conference (SLC) brings together hand-picked engineering and computer science students with industry professionals to develop the next generation of diverse STEM leaders.
+The Student Leadership Conference (SLC) brings together hand-picked engineering, computer science, and various other STEM students with industry professionals to develop the next generation of diverse leaders.
 These MESA leaders are the new face of STEM.

 The conference is an opportunity for STEM students to develop “soft skills” necessary to successfully transition from college to professional careers.
 During the conference students: